Kinto/kinto/docs/api/1.x/_details-patch-object.rst

 `JSON merge <https://tools.ietf.org/html/rfc7396>`_
 is currently supported using ``Content-Type: application/merge-patch+json``.
-This provides support to merging sub-objects and removing attibutes.
+This provides support to merging sub-objects and removing attributes.
 For example:

 * ``{"a":"b"}`` + ``{"a":null}`` → ``{}``
 * ``{"a": {"b":"c"}}`` + ``{"a":{"d":"e"}}`` → ``{"a":{"b":"c", "d":"e"}}``